At a Glance: The Best AR15 cleaning kits on the market today

 As is the case with all gas-operated weapons systems, the gas firing system of the AR platform will cause a build-up of carbon inside the rifle.
 A trip to the range or anywhere outdoors will attract dirt and dust, in combination with oil or lubricant it will create grime, which will jam the mechanical parts and limit the efficiency of the rifle in the form of short-stroke, failure to feed, fire or extract the spent casing.
 Carbon build-up produced after every fired round will form layers inside your barrel, which, if not regularly removed, will worsen your accuracy in the long run.

-The title of the best one of the bunch will go to Real Avid AR-15 Cleaning Pack.
-Mostly because of the options it provides in such a small package, whether you’re a novice shooter or an experienced one, tools provided in this cleaning kit will surely help you to maintain and clean your rifle no matter how dirty it gets.
+My favorite is Hoppe’s No. 9 Deluxe Gun Cleaning Kit.
+Mostly because of the options, it provides in such a small package, whether you’re a novice shooter or an experienced one, tools provided in this cleaning kit will surely help you to maintain and clean your rifle no matter how dirty it gets.
 If used properly it will add years of life and good service to your rifle, making sure that it fires each time you pull the trigger.